 This immersive quality of the work is essential.
 My intention is to bring space and silence into the foreground through calling attention to the dynamic interplay of positive/negative spaces inside, between and surrounding the installed forms.
 I aim to create a space of contemplation where silence and presence can become an embodied object of observation within the visual narrative.
 I am curious as to whether this brief pause, the experience of the oppositional nature of subject/object becomes blurred, just for a moment.

-Samantha Dickie is a Victoria-based contemporary ceramic artist, focused on abstract expressionism and minimalist sculpture within an installation practice.
-Following a Bachelor of Arts degree from Trent University, she completed a Diploma in Ceramics from the Kootenay School of the Arts.
-Over the past 15 years, her practice includes attending various residencies in Canada and abroad; receiving national and provincial grants to create large scale projects for exhibition in public galleries across Canada, as well as teaching workshops and presenting at provincial conferences such as the Canadian Clay Symposium in B.C. and the Fusion Ceramics Conference in Ontario.
+SAMANTHA DICKIE / I am a Victoria-based contemporary ceramic artist, focused on abstract expressionism and minimalist sculpture within an installation practice.
+Following a Bachelor of Arts degree from Trent University, I completed a Diploma in Ceramics from the Kootenay School of the Arts.
+Over the past 15 years, my practice has included attending various residencies in Canada and abroad; receiving national and provincial grants to create large scale projects for exhibition in public galleries across Canada, as well as teaching workshops and presenting at provincial conferences such as the Canadian Clay Symposium in B.C. and the Fusion Ceramics Conference in Ontario.
 Recent and upcoming public exhibitions include the Canadian Clay and Glass Gallery and the Art Gallery of Burlington, in Ontario; as well as commercial commissions for Louis Vuitton.
-She is currently represented by Madrona Gallery in Victoria, B.C., and Jonathon Bancroft-Snell Gallery in London, Ontario.
+I am currently represented by Madrona Gallery in Victoria, B.C., and Jonathon Bancroft-Snell Gallery in London, Ontario.

-Rachel Grenon is from Saguenay and has studied in western Canada with famous potters from British Columbia and at Emily Carr College of Art and Design in Vancouver and Université Bishop’s in Sherbrooke, Quebec.
-In March 2004, Grenon set up her studio in Bromont in the Eastern Townships where mountains and valleys juxtapose to feed her inspiration to create using open and generous forms.
-Grenon has exhibited across Canada and was the 2009 Canadian Selection – Biennale Internationale of CHEONGJU, South Korea.
-Her work is presented in private and public galleries and public spaces in Canada and internationally.
+RACHEL GRENON / I am from Saguenay and have studied in western Canada with famous potters from British Columbia and at Emily Carr College of Art and Design in Vancouver and Université Bishop’s in Sherbrooke, Quebec.
+In March 2004, I set up my studio in Bromont in the Eastern Townships, where mountains and valleys juxtapose, feeding my inspiration to create using open and generous forms.
+I have exhibited in Canada and internationally.
+I was the 2009 Canadian Selection – Biennale Internationale of CHEONGJU, South Korea.

 My love for clay started 60 years ago when I held the first pot I had made, still warm from the kiln.
 I have made many pots since, each with its own story.
 I like to begin by working on an idea, letting it evolve into a series, each series finding its own possible solutions.
 My journey continues, always looking to both historical achievements and contemporary explorations.
 Forever the student, my pots often tell stories.
 They have a voice of their own, at times forthright and clear, sometimes quiet and reflective.